Stephens lifts Matador Resources Company [MTDR] price estimate. Who else is bullish?

-Matador Resources Company [NYSE: MTDR] stock went on a downward path that fall over -3.21% on Friday, amounting to a one-week price decrease of less than -6.89%.
-Over the last 12 months, MTDR stock dropped by -53.66%.
-The one-year Matador Resources Company stock forecast points to a potential downside of -10.58.
+Matador Resources Company [NYSE: MTDR] stock went on an upward path that rose over 3.63% on Thursday, amounting to a one-week price increase of more than 9.26%.
+Over the last 12 months, MTDR stock dropped by -44.96%.
+The one-year Matador Resources Company stock forecast points to a potential downside of -24.82.
 The average equity rating for MTDR stock is currently 2.70, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $944.09 million, with 116.61 million shares outstanding and 109.88 million shares in the current float.
-Compared to the average trading volume of 8.84M shares, MTDR stock reached a trading volume of 4752619 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $1.07 billion, with 116.61 million shares outstanding and 109.88 million shares in the current float.
+Compared to the average trading volume of 8.65M shares, MTDR stock reached a trading volume of 3421056 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on Matador Resources Company [MTDR]: